mplex/multigraph/README.md

 #### Force-directed layout

-Besides the circular layout, another possibility is to apply a *force-directed* layout for the visualization of the multiplex network.
+Besides a circular layout, another possibility is to apply a *force-directed* layout for the visualization of the multiplex network.
 Function `multigraph` provides a number of arguments for graph, edges, and nodes levels, which can be recorded in an object list named `scp` to be used in the `scope` argument of the function.